 The raitha with CREAMY YOGURT brings everything together in the cauliflower rice and is a perfect ‘jewel in the crown’.

-What else to serve with cauliflower coconut rice
+What else to serve with coconut riced cauliflower

 The secret to making the cauliflower rice taste delicious lies in seasoning it twice: with salt and pepper when you cook the riced cauliflower, then again with curry powder (which is actually a bunch of spices, roasted and ground).